westonnelson/docs-1/packages/website/docs/enforcers/overview.md

 For example a User may choose to use the `TimestampEnforcerBefore` and the `ERC20AllowanceEnforcer` enforcers to give a friend permission to spend up to `100 tokens` for the next `30 days`.

-As long as the verifying contract inherits from `Delegatable.sol`, developerds can focus on what they do best, and write their own, custom made enforcers for their Dapps, and users' needs.
+As long as the verifying contract inherits from `Delegatable.sol`, developerds can focus on what they do best, and write their own, custom made enforcers for their Dapps', and users' needs.